thwak/confix2019result/patches/README.md

 ConFix generated patches and their information.

 For each bug, differences between buggy code and human-written/ConFix-generated are given.
-For each ConFix patch, the following information is also presented.
+Difference is only given for a file which ConFix modified.
+Hence if ConFix modified a different file from human-written patch, there is no change shown for human patch.

 Assessment of patches - **Correct** or **Incorrect**
 For **Correct** patches, we explained the reason why they are considered correct.